Special forces: Early period

 Japanese drawing of the archetypical ninja, from a series of sketches (Hokusai manga) by Hokusai.

 Special forces have played an important role throughout the history of warfare, whenever the aim was to achieve disruption by "hit and run" and sabotage, rather than more traditional conventional combat.
 Other significant roles lay in reconnaissance, providing essential intelligence from near or among the enemy and increasingly in combating irregular forces, their infrastructure and activities.

 Chinese strategist Jiang Ziya, in his Six Secret Teachings, described recruiting talented and motivated men into specialized elite units with functions such as commanding heights and making rapid long-distance advances.
-Elite Han troops known as jue chang (蹶張) were composed of strong crossbowmen capable of shooting and drawing powerful crossbows by the hands-and-feet method with a recorded draw-weight in excess of 340 kg/750lb.
+Elite Han troops known as jue chang (蹶張) were composed of strong crossbowmen capable of shooting and drawing powerful crossbows by the hands-and-feet method with a recorded draw-weight in excess of 340 kg/750 lb.
 These troops were a highly specialized, physically elite corps that operated heavy crossbows that could penetrate armor in the army of the Han dynasty.
 Hamilcar Barca in Sicily (249 BC) had specialized troops trained to launch several offensives per day.
 In the late Roman or early Byzantine period, Roman fleets used small, fast, camouflaged ships crewed by selected men for scouting and commando missions.
 In the Middle Ages, special forces trained to conduct special operations were employed in several occasions.
 An example of this were the special forces of Gerald the Fearless, a Portuguese warrior and folk hero of the Reconquista.
 Muslim forces also had naval special operations units, including one that used camouflaged ships to gather intelligence and launch raids and another of soldiers who could pass for Crusaders who would use ruses to board enemy ships and then capture and destroy them.
 In Japan, ninjas were used for reconnaissance, espionage and as assassins, bodyguards or fortress guards, or otherwise fought alongside conventional soldiers.
 During the Napoleonic Wars, rifle regiments and sapper units were formed that held specialised roles in reconnaissance and skirmishing and were not committed to the formal battle lines.